Optimize Memory Care Design for Resident Well-being

 Keep residents safer with artificial intelligence fall detection technology.
 Falls have increased 20% during the COVID-19 pandemic1, but SafelyYou’s fall detection technology has shown strong results – up to 40% decrease in falls2, up to 80% decrease in ER visits2,3, and an improved length of stay in Memory Care communities of 2X translating to an additional $100,000 in revenue for a 30-bed memory care unit in only six months4.

-Help your residents stay connected with friends and family with strong Wi-Fi network infrastructure, which has quickly become a must-have utility for America’s Seniors and their families.
+Help residents stay connected with friends and family with strong Wi-Fi network infrastructure, which has quickly become a must-have utility for America’s Seniors and their families.
 Also, look for technology that creatively uses voice assistants and voice automation, like RCare’s nurse call system that allows residents to use Alexa to request care assistance.
-Discover tech solutions for every room in your community.
+Discover tech solutions for every room in the community.

 Boost safety in Skilled Nursing Facilities or Assisted Living communities with mobility aids, transfer devices and other assistive devices for elderly residents.
-Make the best decision when choosing a wheelchair for your residents.
+Make the best decision when choosing a wheelchair for residents.

 Also consider technology to boost staff efficiency as we continue through a National labor shortage.
 Learn more about specific design strategies for the Senior Living staffing shortage.